zmcartor/homestead-guide/source/mining.rst

 CPU mining
 ================================================================================

-You can use your computer's central processing unit (CPU) to mine ether.
+You can use your computer's central processing unit (CPU) to mine expanse.
 This is no longer profitable, since GPU miners are roughly two orders of magnitude more efficient.
-However, you can use CPU mining to mine on the Morden testnet or a private chain for the purposes of creating the ether you need to test contracts and transactions without spending your real ether on the live network.
+However, you can use CPU mining to mine on the Morden testnet or a private chain for the purposes of creating the expanse you need to test contracts and transactions without spending your real expanse on the live network.

-.. note:: The testnet ether has no value other than using it for testing purposes (see :ref:`test-networks`).
+.. note:: The testnet expanse has no value other than using it for testing purposes (see :ref:`test-networks`).

 Using gexp
 -------------------------------